yohanesrioirsan/FerryWAKWAK/README.md

 Available Commands :

-- !infoakun = Check Valorant account rank and highest rank. (e.g) VYG Sylvette#dell
+- !infoakun = Check Valorant account rank and highest rank. (e.g) VYG Sylvette#dell.
   the bots will reply data from fetched API.

 ![image](https://github.com/yohanesrioirsan/FerryWAKWAK/assets/82473445/c3a438d1-63f1-4ab1-8005-5f4de4319b12)

+- !tanyaperi = Ask the bot about everything. (e.g) !tanyaperi how to build a pc. the bots will reply data from fetched API.

 - Coming Soon..